This is an in-depth review of the MSR Pocket Rocket Deluxe Canister Stove 2024.

 Ease of Use

-For a backpacking stove, you can’t get too much easier than the Pocket Rocket Deluxe.
+For a backpacking stove, you can’t get too much easier than the MSR Pocketrocket Deluxe.
 Just unfold the pot supports, screw the fuel canister onto the burner head, and light the stove with the built-in igniter.

 The MSR Pocket Rocket Deluxe is one of the best stand-alone canister stoves for performance in the wind.
 The flame burns clean even in cold weather and still provides a fast boil time for boiling water.
 The burner head has a built-in wind cover that slows the effect of the wind.
-Although the burn time is slowed it still works well.
+Although the burn time is slowed it still works well and is fuel efficient.

-This backpacking stove is not quite as good as the all-in-one MSR Windburner Stove or any of the Jetboils when it comes to performance in the wind it is certainly very good.
+This backpacking stove is not quite as good as integrated canister stoves such as the MSR Windburner Stove or any of the Jetboils when it comes to performance in the wind it is certainly very good.